d3v3l0/gtwiwtg/README.md

 GTWIWTG is a tiny library for creating and using generators.

-If you have never heard of generators before, let me offer a definition.
+If you have never heard of generators before, let me offer *a* definition, but not *the* definition.

-A generator is an object that can produce a series of values, one value at a time.
+For the purposes of this library, a generator is an object that can produce a series of values, one value at a time.
 Generators are sometimes convenient when you want to deal with series that are too long to fit into memory.
 They also help when you want to generate sequential data using recurrence relations, as in the Fibonacci example above.

 ### Three Kinds Of Function